StydeNet/html/README.md

 ## Internationalization

-You can configure whether you want this package to attempt to translate texts or not, for example if your project only needs to implement one language, you can deactivate translations in the configuration:
+You can configure whether you want this package to attempt to translate texts or not.
+For example, if your project only needs to implement one language, you can deactivate translations in the configuration:

 ```
 //config/html.php